kovidgoyal/calibre/manual/develop.rst

 for object properties and you can use the various Python facilities for introspection, such as :func:`dir`, :func:`type`, :func:`repr`, etc.

-Using the python debugger as a remote debugger
+Using the Python debugger as a remote debugger
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can use the builtin python debugger (pdb) as a remote debugger from the command line.
+You can use the builtin Python debugger (pdb) as a remote debugger from the command line.
 First, start the remote debugger at the point in the calibre code you are interested in, like this::